itsjoniur/go-cryptomus/README.md

 # Cryptomus API Go Wrapper

-This repository contains a Go wrapper for the Cryptomus API, a crypto payment gateway.
+This repository contains an **unofficial Go wrapper** for the Cryptomus API, a crypto payment gateway.
 This wrapper simplifies the process of integrating Cryptomus functionality into your Go projects.

 ## Features